yupgup/jonitrythall.com/_posts/2023-08-31-adhd-more-than-hilarious-memes.markdown

 When you have no self-worth, you miss out on a lot in your personal and professional life.
 Avoiding appropriate risks under the assumption of failure can lead to a very limited life with many regrets.

 ## Rejection Sensitivity
 No one likes to be rejected, but people with ADHD are likely to experience all-consuming rejection sensitivity to the point of emotional and physical pain, resulting in long-lasting turmoil.
 This can be triggered by events that wouldn't even register to others in the least.
-For instance,
+For instance, any level of feedback can feel deeply personal and hurtful, with a complete disconnect from the person's good intentions.

 In a world where we regularly hear about people applying and getting rejected from *hundreds* of jobs before landing one, try to imagine how this would impact someone with rejection sensitivity.